advert

 Once you have the Boba wrap on correctly, you put your baby inside pretty easily.
 You carry them in the front so that they’re head is below your chin.
 Do the “kiss test”— see if you can easily kiss the top of your baby’s head to make sure they are situated in the right place.
 Since I have a newborn, I also used a rolled up washcloth inserted into the top of the Boba to support my baby’s head.

-The biggest problem with the Boba is the stretchiness of the material.
+The biggest problem with the Boba Wrap is the stretchiness of the material.
 Even if everything seems secure from the onset, eventually, the front pouch stretches.
 I don’t believe your baby will ever be in danger of falling out, but you might be uncomfortable with your baby’s head dangling to one side as your baby angles a little more diagonally across your belly.

-On the plus side, the Boba is very lightweight and made of very comfortable fabric, so it’s the closest you’ll get to feeling like your child is just an extension of your outfit.
+On the plus side, the Boba Wrap is very lightweight and made of very comfortable fabric, so it’s the closest you’ll get to feeling like your child is just an extension of your outfit.
 It ties in the front which makes it easy to slip on under a coat or sweater and it doesn’t get in the way if you decide to recline on your couch.

-The Boba wrap ended up being my choice if I was staying in the house and relaxing.
+The Boba Wrap ended up being my choice if I was staying in the house and relaxing.
 If I was venturing outside or doing anything somewhat strenuous like housework, I chose a different baby carrier.

-2. Girasol Wrap $125
+2. Girasol Wrap Baby Carrier Review

 baby wrap review comparison

-The Girasol wrap can be an intimidating piece of fabric.
+The Girasol wrap ($125) can be an intimidating piece of fabric.
 It’s much wider than the Boba and incredibly long, which is one of the reasons it can accommodate newborns to toddlers.
 Plus it’s made of a twill fabric that has no stretch in it, so it must be tied correctly from the get-go because there is no way to shift it around once the baby is inside.
 It falls into the category of “woven baby wraps.”

 There is no question that putting on the Girasol wrap is a little more complicated than the Boba wrap.
 Again, I think you should have it demonstrated for you by someone who knows what they are doing so you can learn how to use and master it correctly (here is a video).
 I learned the most basic way of baby carrying and have been using that consistently, but as the baby gets older, there are supposedly countless other methods of wrapping.
 Ways to put the baby on your belly, your side or your back.
 Many Girasol wraps have “three color ways” which are helpful to guide you in the wrapping process, plus the tag let’s you know exactly where the middle is so you can tie your wrap evenly.